 Separately from the requirements of Public Health Directions, under sections 362G and 362H of the Public Health Act 2005, an emergency officer (public health) can require a person to comply with additional directions if the emergency officer believes it is reasonably necessary to assist in containing, or to respond to, the spread of COVID-19 in the community.

-This Public Health Direction may be referred to as the COVID-19 Vaccination Requirements for Workers in a High-Risk Setting Direction.
+This Public Health Direction may be referred to as the COVID-19 Vaccination Requirements for Workers in a High-Risk Setting Direction (No.2).

-This Public Health Direction applies from time of publication commences until the end of the declared public health emergency, unless it is revoked or replaced.
+This Public Health Direction commences from time of publication until the end of the declared public health emergency, unless it is revoked or replaced.

 This Public Health Direction applies to workers in a high-risk setting in the public, private and non-government sectors, and identifies the COVID-19 vaccination and related requirements for workers, employers and responsible persons in high risk settings.

 This Public Health Direction does not apply to people who visit the high-risk setting to access or use its services, either for themselves or as a support person for someone else.

 The requirements of this public health direction prevail where a worker is required to be vaccinated under this direction, and another public health direction also applies to the worker but does not require the worker to be vaccinated.
 The worker must comply with the COVID-19 vaccination requirements for workers in a high-risk setting.

 PART 1 – WORKERS IN A HIGH-RISK SETTING

 A worker must not enter and remain in, work in, or provide services in a high-risk setting unless the worker complies with the COVID-19 vaccination requirements in paragraph 18.

 Examples: a contractor, union official, regulator, auditor, courier, performer, or sales representative must comply with the COVID-19 vaccination requirements to work in a high-risk setting even though they may only occasionally enter the setting as part of their work duties.